-A trip to Universal Studios Orlando costs between $684 and $2,539 per person based on two people sharing a room over three nights.
-This includes flights, hotel, food, park tickets, ground transport and souvenirs.
+A four-day (three-night) trip to Universal Studios Orlando costs between $684 and $2,539 per person.
+This includes flights, hotel (two people sharing), food, park tickets, ground transport and souvenirs.

 Depending on where you’re travelling from you may have to fly to Universal Studios in Orlando.
 Flights vary dramatically depending on;

 When we travel from the UK we generally aim to pay no more than £300 per person for a flight to Orlando.
 When travelling domestically within the US it varies dramatically depending on where you’re coming from.